BaoyingShan0/Compound-drought-and-heatwave-events-identification/README.md

 # Compound-drought-and-heatwave-events-identification

-This repository is for the identification of compound drought and heatwave events.
+This repository is to identify drought, heatwave, and compound drought and heatwave events on a daily basis and across four seasons.

 Author: Baoying Shan

 Contact: Baoying.Shan@ugent.be

-NOTE: Currently, the repository contains a collection of random scripts (to be organized...)
+NOTE:

+the example data is empty and the demo needs to be organized.